yahya-x/GIRA/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the .

 ---